Basics of Toxicology

 28 hours of theoretical lectures.

-Evaluation will include a written examination and a group seminar (3 students) (60:40).
+Evaluation will include a written examination and a group seminar (maximum of 3 students) (60:40).

 The evaluation will comprise a final exam and a group seminar.
 Minimum grade will be ≥9,50 = 10